How we rate claims

 Every rating answers two separate questions — because mixing them up is how this subject usually goes wrong.

-2 · The evidence bar
+2 · Is there evidence it’s true?

 The six tiers